-Equal Opportunity/Access
+Equal Opportunity/Equal Access

 It is the policy of the Purdue University Cooperative Extension Service that all persons have equal opportunity and access to its educational programs, services, activities, and facilities without regard to race, religion, color, sex, age, national origin or ancestry, marital status, parental status, sexual orientation, disability or status as a veteran.
 Purdue University is an Affirmative Action institution.
 Materials may be available in alternative formats.
 If you have special needs, please indicate on the registration form, or call us prior to the meeting at: 765-482-0750.

-Annual 4-H Enrollment and Re-enrollment

-Members must enroll in 4-H each year.
-The target deadline to enroll in Boone County 4-H is January 15th.
+Annual 4-H Enrollment/Re-Enrollment Members must enroll in 4-H each year.
+The deadline to enroll in Boone County 4-H is January 15th.
 4-H enrollment is open to youth in grades 3-12 for a maximum of 10 consecutive years.

-Members enrolled in livestock and animal projects must also enroll livestock through 4hOnline so that designating animals that are eligible to show at the County and State Fair.
-Livestock enrollment deadline is due May 15th each year, unless that falls on a Saturday or a Sunday, then the deadline is the next business day.
+Members enrolled in livestock and animal projects must also submit a completed livestock enrollment form designating animals that are eligible to show at the county and state fair.
+Livestock enrollment forms are due May 15th each year.

-4-H Resources
+4-H RESOURCES